Sportswashing and spectacle as Qatar’s World Cup of conflicts kicks off

 He is also in his best form going into a World Cup since 2010, with Argentina in by far their best shape going in since 2006.
 It’s a potent combination.
 It is at least possible, after an entire career striving through this grand quest, that Messi’s great moment might just come at the last.

-The unknowns of this tournament may of course undermine that.
+The unknowns of this tournament might of course undermine that.
 So much of it is unpredictable.
 It would nevertheless afford Qatar 2022 a romance it doesn’t deserve; a romance that would be used.

 Regardless of who wins, the inescapable reality is that sportswashing has won.
 The tournament is happening, and without any significant reform.